About dashboards, charts, reports, & widgets

 Sprint scope change

 There's no chart or widget that tracks changes to sprint scope.
-However, you can determine work items added to a sprint or moved out of a sprint using the Query Editor.
-To learn how, see About Sprints, Scrum and project management, Sprint scope change.
+However, you can determine work items added to a sprint or moved out of a sprint by using the Query Editor.
+For more information, see Query sprint scope changes.

 Sample Cumulative Flow Diagram widget

 With the code tile widgets, you can monitor the activity occurring within a repository or branch folder.
 Build history displays a histogram of all builds run for a specific build pipeline.
-Bar color indicates: green-completed, red-failed, and yellow-completed without tests.
+Bar colors use green for completed, red for failed, and yellow for completed without tests.

 Code, build, and release chart widgets